escuta/mosca/README_Italo.md

-# italo
+# Ítalo
 SuperCollider class for GUI-assisted production of ambisonic or binaural sound fields and the simulation of moving sound sources.
-In construction.
+In early construction.